richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 #### Prototype the Spark & Iceberg Application as a Spark Submit

-On your terminal run the following commands to run your code as a Spark Submit.
-Make sure to edit the "vcluster-ednpoint" option according to your Virtual Cluster's Jobs API URL.
+In your Jupyter:ab terminal run the following commands to run your code as a Spark Submit.
+Make sure to edit the **vcluster-endpoint** option according to your Virtual Cluster's **Jobs API URL** and substitute your storage location and username in the placeholders (you can copy these from the JupyterLab notebook code used above.

 ```
 cde spark submit \